jmathur25/climatehack/README.md

 python -m ipykernel install --user --name=climatehack
 ```

 First, download data by running `data/download_data.ipynb`.
 Alternatively, you can find preprocessed data files [here](https://drive.google.com/drive/folders/1JkPKjOBtm3dlOl2fRTvaLkSu7KnZsJGw?usp=sharing).
 Save them into the `data` folder.
 We used `train.npz` and `test.npz`.
 They consist of data temporally cropped from 10am to 4pm UK time across the entire dataset.
 You could also use `data_good_sun_2020.npz` and `data_good_sun_2021.npz`, which consist of all samples where the sun elevation is at least 10 degrees.
+Because these crops produced datasets that could fit in-memory, all our dataloaders work in-memory.

 # Best Submission